lidofinance/lido-improvement-proposals/LIPS/lip-x.md

 ) external;
 ```

 **Transitional behavior:** The existing ECDSA path is retained, so a guardian still registered as an EOA continues to be verified unchanged.
-This path exists for development purposes.
+This path exists for development, for the migration window, and as a long-term fallback (e.g. if native account-abstraction delegation later meets these needs directly).

 ---

 ###### Council Daemon — Pull Integration (Signer Side)

-**Pattern:** Pull (the daemon signs; DSM verifies on-chain via `isValidSignature()`).
+**Pattern:** Pull (the daemon signs; DSM recovers the signer and checks it against the guardian's `getDelegatee()`).

 The council daemon produces ECDSA signatures over the standard DSM message using the **delegatee hot key**.
 The signed digest is unchanged.
 Because DSM no longer derives the guardian by recovery (see DSM Contract above), **the council daemon's responsibility is to publish, for each message, both the signature and its registered guardian address** — the daemon's `DelegationContract` address, not the delegatee EOA.

-On-chain, DSM is given that guardian address explicitly, sees it is a contract, and calls `isValidSignature(msgHash, abi.encodePacked(r, vs))` on it; the `DelegationContract` recovers the signer from the 64-byte signature and checks it against `getDelegatee()`.
+On-chain, DSM is given that guardian address explicitly, sees it is a contract, recovers the signer from the signature, and checks that it equals the contract's `getDelegatee()`.

 **Required change to the council daemon:** Sign with the delegatee private key, set `DELEGATION_CONTRACT_ADDRESS`, and publish that `DelegationContract` address together with each signature (so consumers know which registered guardian the signature is for).
 No structural code change is required beyond configuration and attaching the guardian address to each published signature.

 **Required change to the depositor bot:** The bot relays the council-provided `(DelegationContract address, signature)` pairs to DSM as-is.
+Two behavioral changes are required:

+1. **Filtering (on receival):** accept an incoming message only if its signer is the **current delegatee** of the referenced guardian's `DelegationContract` (resolved via `getDelegatee()`), instead of matching against a delegation-contract address.
+Messages signed by a rotated-out key are dropped.
-The only behavioral change is ordering: when assembling `depositBufferedEther`, the bot must sort the signature array by the council-supplied guardian address (matching DSM's new ascending-by-`guardian` ordering) rather than by recovered signer.
+2. **Ordering (on submission):** when assembling `depositBufferedEther`, sort the signature array by the council-supplied guardian address (matching DSM's new ascending-by-`guardian` ordering) rather than by recovered signer.

 ---